 Declare anything which you may think affects the policy for example health conditions.
 This may raise the premium but if you do not declare everything relevant you might not be covered by the best backpacking travel insurance.

-You may have some degree of travel cover from other sources such as credit-cards or private healthcare insurance.
-However, these are rarely enough to give you comprehensive cover abroad.
+You may have some degree of travel coverage from other sources such as credit-cards or private healthcare insurance.
+However, these are rarely enough to give you comprehensive coverage abroad.
 Be sure to read the policies carefully before deciding not to purchase additional travel insurance.

 Be aware that it is unlikely that backpacking travel insurance will cover you in case of alcohol or drug-related injury or damage.